wyrtensi/Sound-Device-Control-App/README.md

 4. Hotkeys for play/plause, next/pervious song.
 5. Turn ON and OFF your microphone by pressing a hotkey.
 (Switching it by adjusting microphone volume from 0 to 100)
 6. Notifications for switching device, turning off microphone.
+7. Chose what devices you switch between.
-7. Intuitive interface for hotkeys assignment.
+8. Intuitive interface for hotkeys assignment.

 ![image](https://github.com/user-attachments/assets/02de48b0-698b-416b-8cc5-6d1eea045e8e)